AQAChemistryExam Board Revision

 Key Concepts

-- 4Bonding affects the physical and chemical properties of substances, including melting and boiling points.
+• 4Bonding affects the physical and chemical properties of substances.

 Simple Explanation

-Bonding is how atoms stick together to make molecules.
-There are three main types: ionic bonds, where atoms give away or take electrons; covalent bonds, where atoms share electrons; and metallic bonds, where electrons move freely among metal atoms.
-Each type of bond affects how substances behave, like how hard they are or if they can conduct electricity.
+Bonding is how atoms stick together to form molecules and compounds.
+There are three main types of bonds: ionic, where electrons are transferred; covalent, where electrons are shared; and metallic, where electrons move freely around metal atoms.
+The type of bond affects how substances behave, like whether they dissolve in water or conduct electricity.

 Memory Trick